 Our curriculum is designed to meet the expectations of the national curriculum programmes of study for Key Stages 1 and 2; it has been designed to make sure pupils learn computing skills from the three recognised aspects of computing within each year of their primary education.
 This means that pupils will build upon skills and concepts they established from the previous year and develop them further in the current and subsequent year.

 For example, pupils will learn how to program keyboard or touch screen inputs in Year 3 to control a sprite in Scratch, then develop this further into a racing game in Year 4 using conditions and variables.
 Before introducing random variables in Year 5 to make the game unpredictable.

 - Computer Science – this covers programming (both block-based and text-based), including computational thinking using web-based software such as Scratch.
 Pupils across Key Stage 1 and 2 will write code to program physical and on-screen objects, interactive games and use text-based language, such as HTML and Python by the end of Key Stage 2.

 - Information Technology – this covers the use of applications to create digital content, including document creation and editing, video making, digital art, graphic design, animation, 3D modelling and website building.

 - Digital Literacy – covers skills to find, evaluate, utilise and share using technologies and the Internet.
 This includes important e-safety and internet research skills, as well as an understanding of computer networks in Key Stage 2.

 Our computing lessons are built with step-by-step, easy to follow video tutorials and challenges for both teachers and pupils to access.
 This has many advantages including:

-- Pupils can learn computing skills at their own pace, developing independent learning skills with opportunities to continually review and revisit the skills covered.
+- Pupils develop independent learning skills with opportunities to continually review and revisit the skills covered.